riccardo-larosa/mcp-servers/auth/README.md

 npm run build
 ```

-To run the server in development mode:
+To run the server and use the inspector in development mode:

 ```bash
 npx @modelcontextprotocol/inspector node build/index.js